 5. Get On Your Feet!

-A small amount of daily exercise is all you need to fight heart disease in the long term; we’re not recommending you stunt your way down to Equinox or annoyingly tell your boys about your new CrossFit routine.
+A small amount of daily exercise is all you need to prevent heart disease in the long term.
+We’re not recommending you stunt your way down to Equinox or annoyingly tell your boys about your new CrossFit routine.

 “You don't need an expensive gym membership to reap the benefits of walking a few times a week,” Mochizuki says.
 “Walking is a great, free activity, and can reduce the risk of cardiovascular events by 31 percent, according to a study published by Harvard Medical School.”